YodasMyDad/ZauberCMS/Notes.md

 IMPORTANT!!
 DO NOT WORRY ABOUT UI/UX!!!
 JUST MAKE WORK, THIS IS A POC!

 #### POC to finish
-make validated plugin when saving into a plugin (Where the Content and/or ContentType is passed in) and the result is returned
-Think about save events of properties too, change data before being saved and loaded

-Add user to content/media etc... and make sure it saves on the item (Now the admin is secured) Sort Edit User - Show tabs etc... and merge, think about sort order merging Make manage and account it's own section, with Layout added programatically from appSettings?
+Make manage and account it's own section, with Layout added programatically from appSettings?
 Or have a settings section and from there?
 Make the single edit media much better and have an extended content editor which saves to extended content Paths (For breadcrumbs etc...) - Think about what happens if a page is moved